Amputee Rehabilitation

 - Balance exercises for fall prevention.

-How long will osteoporosis and bone health rehabilitation program take?
+How long will the osteoporosis and bone health rehabilitation program take?

-The length of rehabilitation will vary depending on when therapy is initiated, the severity of symptoms and the patient’s goals for rehabilitation.
-Therapy services are often coordinated with any ongoing medical treatment prescribed by your treating physician.
-The frequency of visits will be determined after a comprehensive evaluation is performed by your therapist.
+The length of rehabilitation will vary depending on when you start therapy, the severity of your symptoms and your goals for rehabilitation.
+Your care team will coordinate therapy services with any ongoing medical treatment prescribed by your treating physician.
+They’ll also determine how often you’ll visit after your therapist performs a comprehensive evaluation.